 TGac Editor, please change the existing text (TGac D2.1, P121L28) as below.

-For internal collisions occurring with the EDCA access method, the appropriate retry counters of the colliding ACs that did not transmit in an(#4234) MU TXOP (short retry counter for MSDU, A-MSDU, or MMPDU and QSRC[AC] or long retry counter for MSDU, AMSDU, or MMPDU and QLRC[AC]) are incremented.
+For internal collisions occurring with the EDCA access method, the appropriate retry counters of the colliding ACs that did not contribute an MPDU to a TXOP (short retry counter for MSDU, A-MSDU, or MMPDU and QSRC[AC] or long retry counter for MSDU, AMSDU, or MMPDU and QLRC[AC]) are incremented.

 Sub-clause 9.19.2.5: 4612 (transferred from Editor, 5/15/2012)